-If you’ve ever felt that yoga and meditation are doing more than just relax you, you’re right!
-Because a new study has found that mind-body interventions (MBIs) can actually reverse the reactions in our DNA that cause health problems and depression.
+To say that yoga and meditation can relax the mind and body is an understatement.
+A new study has found that these mind-body interventions (MBIs) can reverse the reactions in our DNA that cause stress-related health conditions and depression.

-The Coventry University study looked at MBIs including meditation, yoga and Tai Chi.
-It discovered that when we're stressed, our sympathetic nervous system (SNS) is triggered.
-This is the system that ignites our ‘fight or flight’ response.
+The Coventry University study looked at MBIs, including meditation, yoga and Tai Chi, and how these affect the chemical reactions in the body to improve physical and mental health.
+According to the study, when we're stressed, our sympathetic nervous system (SNS) is triggered.
+This is the system that ignites our "fight or flight" response.
 As a result, we produce a molecule called nuclear factor B (NF-kB), which plays a part in gene expression.

 When we're stressed, NF-kB turns on genes to make proteins (cytokines) that spark inflammation in our cells.
-This is great for getting us to react to a stressful situation (fight or flight), but if it keeps being turned on, it raises the risk of cancer, speeds up ageing, and causes depression.
+This is great for getting us to react to a stressful situation (fight or flight).
+However, if the NF-kB never switches off, it raises the risk of cancer, speeds up ageing, and causes depression.

 "These activities are leaving what we call a molecular signature in our cells, which reverses the effect that stress or anxiety would have on the body by changing how our genes are expressed.
 Put simply, MBIs cause the brain to steer our DNA processes along a path which improves our wellbeing."